lhmet-forks/bigleaf/README.md

 # README #

-This repository serves as comprehensive collection of functions to calculate from EC flux data and accompanying meteorological data.
-The functions assumes that the vegetation behaves like a "big leaf", i.e. vertical variations within the canopy are ignored.
+This repository serves as comprehensive collection of functions that can be used to calculate additional variables from EC flux data and accompanying meteorological data.
+The functions assume that the vegetation behaves like a "big leaf", i.e. vertical variations within the canopy are ignored.

 an (incomplete) list of what should be in the package: